cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_eosc.md

 This concludes this training on how to make your published astronomical data (table, images, spectra, …) FAIR and openly accessible to the community, and discoverable in Virtual Observatory tools such as EOSC.

-## Other ideas

-- Added value with EOSC
-- Integration done?